DETAILED ACTION

 communicating the animal interaction measurement from the one or more animal interactive devices to a computational hub via a communicative connection (“food bin status 320 may be transmitted to owner device 104” Col. 7 lines 14-15; “treat bin status 416 may be transmitted to owner device 104” Col. 8 lines 11-12; “water bin status 516 may be transmitted to owner device 104” Col. 9 lines 7-8; Col. 10 lines 4-5; Col. 10 lines 48-49; Col. 12 lines 17-19); and

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the threshold of Chu, to be an upper threshold of activity as taught by Ye, with reasonable expectation of success, in order to help encourage a healthy lifestyle for the pet by preventing overfeeding and encouraging exercise (Ye Abstract and Background of Invention).
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have provided the welfare system of Chu, with the toy of Kim, with reasonable expectation of success, in order to help increase exercise as well as help prevent boredom, and to have provided the measurements and activation of Chu, to have an upper threshold of activity as taught by Kim, with reasonable expectation of success, in order to help encourage a healthy lifestyle for the pet by encouraging exercise.

 Regarding Claim 14, Chu as modified teaches the method of claim 12.
 Chu further discloses wherein the computational hub is a stand-alone device selected from a computing device or a microcontroller (“Owner device 104 may be any device, such as a smartphone, computer, TV, tablet, laptop, smartwatch, etc.” Col. 3 lines 55-60).